KrugerExhibition2018-74 2.jpg

-For several years, in my Northwest CT studio, I collected discarded wood from woodworkers in my studio building.
-I loved not knowing about their origin or previous purpose: seeing them solely as structural elements for my 3 dimensional constructs.
+For several years, I collected discarded wood from woodworkers in my Northwest CT studio building.
+I loved being clueless about their origin or previous purpose: seeing them solely as structural elements for my abstract constructions.

 Wood aligns with my affinity for using natural materials.
 I respond by sanding, ink staining, pigment painting, oxidizing, paper mounting, gluing, and drilling.
 Like the Edo papers, I restrain to not overwork them: honoring each contributing re-presented element.